aditya43/aws/README.md

         - `eb deploy`: Deploys the application source bundle from the initialized project directory to the running application.
         - `eb config`: To change ElastiCache Beanstalk environment configuration settings.
         - `eb terminate`: To terminal ElastiCache Beanstalk environment.

+### Elastic Beanstalk Important Points
+- Under the hood, Elastic Beanstalk relies on **CloudFormation**.
+- How Elastic Beanstalk deployment works:
+    - Project dependencies are specified in project specific dependency files.
+For e.g.
+        * For `PHP` project using `composer`, we specify dependencies under `composer.json`.
+        * For `Node` project, dependencies are specified under `package.json`.
+        * For `Python` project, dependencies are specified under `requirements.txt`.
+    - Project source code is zipped.
+    - This zip will will get deployed and expanded to each EC2 instance.
+    - Each EC2 machine will resolve/install dependencies of source code.
+For e.g. For `Node` project, dependencies will be installed from `package.json`.
+        * **This process is pretty slow depending on the number and size of dependencies.**
+        * **For Optimization:** We can package/zip required dependencies with project source code itself.